 Why did you break up?

 Was the break-up due to bad habits?
-Or was it cheating?
+Or was it unfaithfulness?
 Did someone fall out of love, or worse yet, in love with someone else?

 It's also important to look at who broke up with whom.
 If your ex broke up with you, it may not be possible to fully understand what caused the break-up.
 It's possible that they told you something to not hurt your feelings when the real reason was something else.